 Tintina Resources Inc. (the "Company") was incorporated (TSX.V TAU.V) on July 30, 1998 under the laws of British Columbia and is a mining exploration and development company.
-The address of the Company's corporate office and its principal place of business is Suite 2560-200 Granville Street, Vancouver, British Columbia, V6C 1S4, Canada.
+The address of the Company's corporate office is Suite 2560-200 Granville Street, Vancouver, British Columbia, V6C 1S4, Canada.

-The Company is in the process of exploring its resource properties and has not yet determined whether these properties contain ore reserves that are economically recoverable.
+The Company is in the process of evaluating its resource properties and has not yet determined whether these properties contain ore reserves that are economically recoverable.
 The recoverability of amounts shown for resource properties and related exploration and evaluation costs is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain necessary financing to complete the development and upon future profitable production or proceeds from the disposition thereof.